uber/nebula.gl/dev-docs/RFCs/v1.0/generic-edit-mode.md

 ## Summary

 Create a generic `EditMode` class in `@nebula/core` that is independent of deck.gl, react-map-gl, and GeoJSON.
-This generic class can then be integrated into `EditableGeoJsonLayer` as well as the [upcoming DrawControl feature of react-map-gl](https://github.com/uber/react-map-gl/issues/734)
+This generic class can then be integrated into `EditableGeoJsonLayer` as well as the [upcoming DrawControl feature for react-map-gl](https://github.com/uber/react-map-gl/issues/734)

-We will also refactor all the existing `ModeHandler` implementations of nebula to extend this class so that they can be used seamlessly between nebula.gl and react-map-gl.
+We will also refactor all the existing `ModeHandler` implementations of nebula to extend this class so that they can be used seamlessly between `nebula.gl` and `react-map-gl-draw`.

 ## Motivation